alfon08/ELEC-35X-COURSEWORK/elec35x-c1-2021-main/courseworkReadme.txt

 Azure information: In Azure we created 7 capabilities.
 3 tlemetry: Light Level, Temperature and Pressure 4 commands: Command, LightAlarmSP, TemperatureAlarmSP and PressureAlarmSP

+Setup for each azure property:

+Light Level "LightLevel" intenger Telemetry Temperature "Temperature" double Telemetry
+Pressure "Pressure" doube Telemetry
+SampTime "SampTime" DateTime Telemetry
+Commands "Commands" Command Req - "SampleSelection" string, Res "cmd_res" string LightAlarmSP "LightAlarmSP" Command Req - "AlarmSet" string, Res - "AlarmRes" string TempAlarmSP "LightAlarmSP" Command Req - "AlarmSet" string, Res - "AlarmRes" string PressAlarmSP "LightAlarmSP" Command Req - "AlarmSet" string, Res - "AlarmRes" string

+Bug: After a period of time ~10+mins the readings for temp and press drift and slowly get worse, we are usure exactly why this is however, we feel it is something to do with the sd card write and this interfering with the buffer after the sd file gets to a certian level of storage.
+We have tested this without the sd card write and this does not happen.
+It is also very random, sometimes it happens after 10 mins sometimes not at all which is very hard to fault find.  - Resolved by removal of the second open file within sd card write function.